How Age Affects Your Training & What To Do About It

 Put extra emphasis on areas specific to you – addressing areas of limited mobility or tightness is crucial for your longevity.
 Common trouble areas for many athletes as they age are hips and shoulders, so be sure to check your mobility/strength in those areas!

 Remember to always adjust your training program based on your individual needs.
 Masters athletes have varying levels of fitness, goals, health status, and past/current injuries.
+But with the right techniques in the bag, you can continue training and keep your body functional well into your 90s!

 Find Your Perfect Training Plan

 Sometimes all you need to reach your destination on your fitness journey is an expert guide.
-We've got you covered.
+Look no further, we've got you covered.
 Browse from thousands of programs for any goal and every type of athlete.

-Try any programming subscription free for 7 days!
+Try any programming subscription FREE for 7 days!

-Related articles
+Related Articles

 Made with love, sweat, protein isolate and hard work in Denver, CO

-© 2023 TrainHeroic, Inc. All rights reserved.
+© 2024 TrainHeroic, Inc. All rights reserved.